nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ```

 ### Borrowing a book: `borrow`
-Loan a book and add into the book list
+Loan a book and add into the book list.

 Format: `borrow <book name> <compulsory argument>`